 Problem Description

-You are given a string s of length n containing only four kinds of characters: 'Q', 'W', 'E', and 'R'.
-A string is said to be balanced if each of its characters appears n / 4 times where n is the length of the string.
-Return the minimum length of the substring that can be replaced with any other string of the same length to make s balanced.
+Given a string s of length n containing only the characters 'Q', 'W', 'E', and 'R', a string is balanced if each character appears exactly n/4 times.
+The task is to find the minimum length of a contiguous substring that can be replaced with any other string of the same length to make s balanced.
 If s is already balanced, return 0.

 Key Insights